 Think of a photographer being sent to cover a news story: they’re shooting in a documentary style, but the job is a photojournalistic one as it’s limited to that story.

 Documentary photography more broadly can tell a wider story, linking together threads from various places and times to create a visual journey that illuminates a particular theme or issue.
+It’s commonly used when creating photo essays.

 The field of documentary photography has been influenced by a wide range of exceptional photographers, many who have changed the world for the better.